enigmosity/learn-aws/developer-associate/exam-questions.md

 ## EBS

+- local block storage for EC2 instances
 - encryption needs to be enabled at volume creation time

+## Elastic File Store

+- create network file systems that can be mounted by instances across multiple availability zones.
+An EFS is an AWS resource that sues security groups to control access over the network in your default or custom VPC.
+- in Elastic Beanstalk envs, use EFS to create a shared directory that stores files uploaded or modified by users of the application.
+The application can treat a mounted EFS volume like local storage.
+Don't have to change application code to scale up to multiple instances

 ## CodeStar

 - service for creating, managing and working with software development projects on AWS.
 Creates and integrates AWS service for project development toolchains.
 Also manages permissions required for project users.
 - basically handles the development process side of things
 - service accelerates release with help of CodePipeline.
 Each project comes pre-configured with an automated pipeline that continuously builds, tests, and deploy code with each commit.
+- to quickly build and deploy applications onn EC2 instances using Ruby, CodeStar project templates can be used.
+Pre-configured delivery toolchains for developing, building, testing and deploying projects on AWS.
+Project templates support development of applications on various AWS services (eg. EC2, Elastic Beanstalk, Lambda) and various languages (eg. Java, JS, PHP, Ruby, Python).
+Provide built-in security access policies to control access to team working on new applications

 ## CodeDeploy